armandstrickernlp/armandstrickernlp.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+# Hi there !
-I'm a 3rd year PhD student in NLP at Université Paris-Saclay, working on Dialogue Systems.
+I'm a 3rd year PhD student in NLP at Université Paris-Saclay, working on Dialogue Systems and NLP.